ESLab2012/ROSOMP/README.md

 Detailed instructions can be found [here](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).
 Then, download the `src` folder from this repository into the ROSOMP workspace.

-##### 2. Replace GCC Installation Paths in Source Files.
+##### 2. Replace GCC or LLVM Installation Paths in Source Files.

-Modify the following seven files in the `/ROSOMP/src/` folder to replace the original GCC installation paths.
+Modify the following seven files in the `/ROSOMP/src/` folder to replace the original GCC or LLVM installation paths.
-Each original GCC installation path is marked with the text "Replace with the correct path".
+Each original GCC or LLVM installation path is marked with the text "Replace with the correct path".

 ```bash
 src/intra_process_demo/include/node_common.hpp